Updated: May 20

 Table of Contents

-Have a minimum float-adjusted market capitalization of $500 million USD
+Market Capitalization: Stocks are required to have a minimum float-adjusted market capitalization of $500 million USD.

 Once those criteria are met the further screen the results: